kcyl9/Spotibud/README.md

 }
 ```

-Made by Evan Zheng, Ethan Kwon, Erin Lee, and Kristy Lau.
-Built with Google Cloud Firebase, Spotify API, Bootstrap, and React libraries such as React Cookie and React Router.
+Made by Kristy Lau, Erin Lee, Evan Zheng, and Ethan Kwon.
+Built with Google Cloud Firebase, Spotify API, Bootstrap, and React libraries such as React Cookies and React Router.

 Submitted to UofTHacks 2021.